 In order to advertise one of their latest cookie creations, Nabisco and Oreo designed and animated a fantastical environment replete with streams made of milk and hills of chocolate.
 And the cable company XFINITY was able to reproduce the thrill of NASCAR by situating viewers in the virtual seat of a race car.
 All of this is possible thanks to the wizardry of VR.

-With virtual reality, any architect or designer can provide anyone in the homebuilding (or home selling) fields with the opportunity to take a virtual tour of floor plans, check out each individual room of the home, alter the paint color of the walls or material for the cabinets, switch out the floors or carpets, or even take a glance at how the rooms might look differently during day and night, all from the comfort of a simple VR headset.
+With virtual reality, you can take a virtual tour of floor plans, check out each individual room of the home, alter the paint color of the walls or material for the cabinets, switch out the floors or carpets, or even take a glance at how rooms would look under different lighting conditions during the day or at night, all from the comfort of a simple VR headset.

-Bringing Cad Crowd on board means that you can work with an exclusive group of the world’s greatest freelancers in 3D virtual reality modeling, design, and 3D rendering.
-We have a community of engineers and designers all over the globe with years of experience working across a wide range of software within a diverse spectrum of businesses.
+Bringing Cad Crowd on board means that you can work with the world’s greatest 3D virtual reality rendering firms.
+We have a community of engineers and designers all over the globe with years of experience working with a wide range of CAD software across a diverse spectrum of businesses.
 Whatever your modeling needs, Cad Crowd can help you get exactly where you need to go.
 We can meet every design solution, regardless of the project field or scope.

 We have the ability to help you by utilizing a range of rendering programs.
-Our network is made up of the best experts using the highest quality current design software.
-Just let us know if there is a particular software you need us to use and we will locate the perfect designer or engineer for your project.
+Our network is made up of the best experts using the highest quality design software.
+Just let us know if there is a particular software package you need us to use, and we will locate the perfect designer or engineer for your project.

-If you are at the modeling phase, take a look at all of our virtual reality 3D modeling services for help to begin with the process.
+If you need help developing a model, take a look at all of our virtual reality 3D modeling services for help with starting the process.
 That said, Cad Crowd’s 3D VR services are also at the disposal of clients who currently have models in-hand and need further help with the task of rendering.

-Cad Crowd is simply the best place to get everything your company needs designed, drafted, engineered, or rendered.
-Start working with us today and get your free quote!
+Cad Crowd is simply the best place for all your designing, drafting, engineering, and rendering needs.
+Start working with us today, and get your free quote!